radmuffin/260/README.md

 - See the current story as it's written in real time
 - Ability for a user to save the story to read later
 - Stories are persistently stored
+- generative ai illustrates the last sentence of the story

 ### Technologies